sanger-pathogens/circlator/README.md

 Installation
 ------------

-circlator has the following dependencies, which need to be installed:
+Circlator has the following dependencies, which need to be installed:
   * [BWA] [BWA] version >= 0.7.12
-  * [prodigal] [prodigal] >= 2.6
+  * [prodigal] [prodigal] version >= 2.6
   * [SAMtools] [samtools] (version 0.1.9 or 1.2)
   * [MUMmer] [mummer] version >= 3.23
   * [SPAdes] [spades] version >= 3.5.0

-Once the dependencies are installed, install circlator using pip3:
+Once the dependencies are installed, install Circlator using pip3:

     pip3 install circlator